erduotong/nuitka-doc-zh/docs/--help.md

                         Include the specified data file patterns outside of the onefile binary, rather than on the inside.
 Makes only sense in case of '--onefile' compilation.
-First files have to be specified as included somehow, then this refers to target paths.
+First files have to be specified as included with other `--include-*data*` options, and then this refers to target paths inside the distribution.
 Default empty.
     --list-package-data=LIST_PACKAGE_DATA
                         Output the data files found for a given package name.
                         Default not done.